 I've written about everything from umbrellas to the origin of life.
 I'm a regular contributor to Azula.com, the youth outreach arm of Oceana, and I also contribute to SheKnows.com, Edible Nutmeg, and The Picture Professional.
 I have an essay, "Losing Jason," up on The Manifest-Station, and a travel piece on the British sense of distance in Issue 5, 2015 of [wherever].
 I've also published fiction in the Mid-American Review, the North American Review, and the New England Review, among other literary journals.
 My short story “Mona, Yehya, Basma” was identified as one of the distinguished 100 of the year in the 2009 issue of Best American Short Stories, and my story, "I'm Here, That's All" was solicited by Amazon/Audible and is now available as an audio book.
 As a member of the teaching faculty at Southern Maine Community College and at Boise State University, I designed and taught literature and writing courses, and I served as a staff member of the Idaho Review.
 You can read and listen to my work under the Writing Clips tab.

 In part to pursue my love of all things food related, I left the Annual Review of Food Science and Technology behind and went on to run the steward's department aboard an educational tall ship.
-I purchased and stored food for up to seven weeks at sea while focusing on seasonal produce in island ports, prepared six meals per day for up to forty people while managing a rotating student assistant, and taught university students about the connections between food and culture and about sustainable local cuisine in an experiential academic setting accredited through Boston University.
-I've traveled under sail to ten Caribbean islands and more than twenty Pacific islands and atolls; and most recently, I spent a month living with my favorite oceanographer and a fearless Polynesian rat on Tikehau in the Tuamotus, where we created culinary magic with a spear gun, a variety of reef fish, coconuts, breadfruit, and fire.
+I purchased and stored food for six weeks at sea while focusing on seasonal produce in island ports, prepared six meals per day for up to forty people while managing a rotating student assistant, and taught university students about the connections between food and culture and about sustainable local cuisine in an experiential academic setting accredited through Boston University.
+I've traveled under sail to ten Caribbean islands and more than twenty Pacific islands and atolls; and recently, I spent a month living with my favorite oceanographer and a fearless Polynesian rat on Tikehau in the Tuamotus, where we created culinary magic with a spear gun, a variety of reef fish, coconuts, breadfruit, and fire.

 I'm interested in writing about and editing all things science, ocean, culture, outdoor, and food related, and I always welcome the challenge to research topics I know little about!